GrupoDiana/BRT-Documentation/docs/osc/overall.md

 #### Return

-An echo is returned to all subscribers but the sender: `/pause`.
+In case of success, an echo is sent to all subscribers except the sender, using the same syntax as the received message.

 #### Example

-BeRTA receives: `/pause`.

-BeRTA sends back to all subscribers but the sender: `/pause`.
+BeRTA receives and echoes back to all subscribiers but the sender: `/pause`.

 <!----------------------------------------------------------------------------------->
 ---